Using Reports

 To define a new report set, click the Add a report set

-This action opens the Add a report set dialog, as illustrated in the following figure:
+This action opens the Report set page, as illustrated in the following figure:

-The Add a report set dialog allows you to define a new report set.
+The Report set page allows you to define a new report set.
 It contains the following fields and configuration tabs:

 -